 Everything you see on this screen is a manifestation of billions of 1’s and 0’s.
 It is truly one of the great discoveries of mankind.
 If you create a large enough pool of binary inputs, and push those inputs down far enough into the most minute detailed elements of an environment, you can create complex computer programs that can do things.
 They can store massive amounts of information.
 They can talk.
 They can control airplanes and operate nuclear power plants.
 They can monitor our health.
 They can connect us to other humans.
 We can make programs so complex, they actually start to mimic human intelligence.
 But at their basic forms, they are still, 1’s and o’s.
-And they are entirely at the mercy of our design.
+Entirely at the mercy of our design.
 Because we, as humans, have consciousness and the capacity for original thought.
 Unlike the programs we create, we are not binary by nature.
 We are not forced into a variable of 1 or 0 by our designer.
 We are unlimited in our capacity to explore and wonder.
 Our thoughts are limitless.
 If you looked at my social media stream right now though, you wouldn’t know it.

 Within minutes of the San Bernardino shootings two weeks ago, threads started to appear on my Twitter feed advocating for stricter gun control laws.
 As soon as Syed Farook’s name was released as the shooter, the Muslim-o-phobia thread took over.
 Within 48 hours we had a burning debate about what was to blame.
 Was it guns?
 Or was it Muslims?
 When you really think about it, it’s kind of an odd point-counterpoint.
 It’s like choosing between walking to school or taking your lunch.
 It’s not really a choice.
 But it’s how the dialogue went, and still is going weeks later.
 Like we have with so many other complex issues, we’ve boiled it down to a binary debate.
 Pick a side: Minorities or cops.
 Health care or liberty.
 Regulation or economic growth.
 Abortion or privacy….you get the point.
 It’s a thing that we do.
 But why do we do it, when clearly we are capable of so much more?

 Here’s something to consider.
 The National Rifle Association, that massive evil empire and ultimate antagonist to democracy, spent $28.2M on campaign contributions in 2014.
 It sounds like a ton of money.
 In media land though, it’s nothing.
 It’s $1.8M less than the cast of CBS’ The Big Bang Theory made during the same time frame.
 It’s a million dollars less than the Washington Nationals paid their bullpen in 2015.
 Which means that more money gets spent on relief pitching in Washington then gets spent on the gun lobby.
 And the Nationals didn’t even make the playoffs.
 If you’re going to get the attention of the media market, you don’t do it by throwing $28M at it.
 You do it by doing things that American people can’t stop paying attention to.
 You do it by driving clicks and ratings.
 Because that’s what makes the media work.
 And it’s not new.
 But it is bigger than any other force in our political system and producing content at a scale never seen before.
 And it’s sucking the oxygen out of every reasonable political thought we may have.
 So they die.
 And we’re left with what’s left.
 Point and counter-point.
 A 1 and a 0.
 We’re being programmed.

 We are addicted to outrage and conflict.
 That part isn’t new.
 Just like computer programs, outrage and conflict work best when you can focus them on the least amount of variables.
 Clearly, you can’t have outrage and conflict with one perspective.
 You need at least two.
 And more than two is really hard to package.
 It’s why team sports work so well.
 It’s why we have “pairings” for pro golf tournaments on the final day.
 It’s why the main good guy has to kill the main bad guy in the end.
 It doesn’t work if the villain dies in an unfortunate cycling accident en route to the gun fight.
 There’s no drama in that.
 Conflict is delivered and consumed easiest in twos.
 One against the other.
 Good and evil…right and wrong.
 Conservative and liberal…It’s what we’ll watch.
 It’s what we’ll click on.